harshitsharmas84/Ecommerce-Follow-Along/README.md

 - `backend/`: Contains the Node.js server.
   - `controllers/`: Contains controllers including orderController.js with new cancelOrder function.
   - `routes/`: Contains routes including orderRoutes.js with new cancel-order endpoint.

+# 📝 Milestone 29: PayPal Payment Integration

+In this milestone, the following objectives were achieved:

+- **PayPal Developer Account:** Created a PayPal developer account to access the sandbox environment for testing payments.
+- **PayPal Client ID:** Retrieved the PayPal Client ID from the sandbox account for integration with the application.
+- **Payment Options:** Added payment method selection options in the order confirmation page with radio buttons for Cash on Delivery (COD) and PayPal payment.
+- **Conditional UI:** Implemented conditional rendering to show different UI elements based on the selected payment method.
+- **Backend Integration:** Updated the order placement endpoint to include the payment method in the order data.
+- **Payment Flow Preparation:** Set up the foundation for implementing PayPal buttons in the next milestone.

+### 📂 Folder Structure

+The project structure remains largely the same, with key updates in the frontend for this milestone:

+- `frontend/`: Contains the React application.

+  - `src/`: React components and related files.
+    - `Components/`: Contains the React components.
+      - `OrderConfirmation.js`: Updated with payment method selection options (COD and PayPal) and conditional rendering based on payment method.

+- `backend/`: Contains the Node.js server.
+  - `controllers/`: Contains controllers including orderController.js.
+  - `routes/`: Contains routes including orderRoutes.js.

+### 💡 Implementation Details

+1. **Payment Method Selection:**

+   - Added radio buttons to select between Cash on Delivery (COD) and PayPal payment options
+   - Implemented state management to track the selected payment method

+2. **Conditional UI:**

+   - Displayed the "Place Order" button only when COD is selected
+   - Added a placeholder for PayPal buttons that will be implemented in the next milestone

+3. **Order Data Enhancement:**
+   - Updated the order creation payload to include the payment method information
+   - Prepared the order confirmation page for full PayPal integration